 Choose a variety of foods to get enough carbohydrates, protein, and other nutrients.

 Eat only enough calories to maintain a healthy weight for your height and build.

-Serve whole-grain/high-fiber breads and cereals rather than refined grain products.
-Look for “whole grain” as the first ingredient on the food label and make at least half your grain servings whole grain.
+Serve whole-grain/high-fiber bread and cereals rather than refined grain products.
+Look for “whole grain” as the first ingredient on the food label and make at least half your grain servings are whole grain.

 Serve a variety of fruits and vegetables daily, while limiting juice intake.
 Each meal should contain at least 1 fruit or vegetable.

 For more resources, see “choose my plate” by the USDA.